Yserz/TabSwitch/README.md

 One could say NetBeans already provides this kind of functionality but in distinction to the build-in feature of the NetBeans IDE, TabSwitch does not loose the context of the project.
 So if you use for example the tab-row-per-project-feature TabSwitch will not suddenly jump between different tab-rows like the build-in NetBeans IDE feature does.

+Further reading: <br />
-Further reading: <a href="http://beanbelt.blogspot.de/2014/04/introducing-tabswitch-netbeans-ide.html">Introducing TabSwitch - A NetBeans IDE Plugin for efficiently switching Editor Tabs</a>
+<a href="http://beanbelt.blogspot.de/2014/04/introducing-tabswitch-netbeans-ide.html">Introducing TabSwitch - A NetBeans IDE Plugin for efficiently switching Editor Tabs</a>

 ![TabSwitch with Shortcuts](https://raw.github.com/Yserz/TabSwitch/master/doc/TabSwitchTabs.gif)